UX Designer, UI Designer, Branding, Web Development

 From what I gathered from the user tests, customers often change their minds about the choices they made.
 Having a cart button that is accessible on all web pages allows users to remove products from the cart easily.

-Participants notified me that there was no friction when signing up for email alerts.
-4 of the 5 participants mentioned that an email signup feature could be smaller and put into the footer section.
-For the final designs, I decided to utilize the screen real-estate for more important functions.
+Additionally, 4 of the 5 participants mentioned that an email signup feature could be smaller and put into the footer section.

 Based off of the mobile touch-point competitive analyses I conducted, large images spanning the entire page was best for user visibility.